President of Peru: Republic era

 In July 1821, during the Peruvian War of Independence, the autonomous states lying in the viceroyalty of Peru declared themselves as independent and sovereign from influence and mediation from the Spanish Empire.
 Recognizing the impending threat of Spanish backlash to regain their lost colonies, the autonomous viceroyalty began to draft a constitution on which they would decide to base the sovereign nation.
-Working closely with the Constituent Congress of Peru in 1822, a formal constitution was created, named the Constitution of 1823.
-Francisco Xavier de Luna Pizarro, a Peruvian politician, presided and led the Constituent Congress of Peru, leading to him being subjectively regarded as the first informal President of Peru.
+The Act of Independence was signed in Lima on 15 August 1821.
+The government was left under the charge of José de San Martín, with the title of "Protector".
+Later, the legislative branch occupied the executive branch.
+Francisco Xavier de Luna Pizarro, a Peruvian politician, presided and led the Constituent Congress of Peru of 1822, leading to him being subjectively regarded as the first informal President of Peru.
+The Congress immediately established a Supreme Governing Junta, led by José de la Mar.

+In February 1823, the Congress was forced to recognize José de la Riva Agüero as the first "President of the Republic", following the Balconcillo mutiny.
+He was quickly replaced by José Bernardo de Tagle, who proclaimed the Constitution of 1823.
+Since then, that has been the main denomination that has held the great majority of the rulers of Peru.
+The first popular elections were not held until 1829, when Agustín Gamarra was elected constitutional president.

 The first articles of the 1823 Constitution consisted of 24 items, known as the "Bases".
 These bases formally defined the borders of the Andean nation and formally created the First Republic of Peru, which still holds until the present day.
 The governing board, led by Luna Pizarro, declared Peruvian autonomy from Spain and a Catholic state.
 Additionally, the Constitution defined the three powers of the government, the executive, judicial and the legislative power.
 The governing board, a colloquial terminology that was used to classify the ten politicians that devised these 24 items, was the first representation of executive power and the executive branch in Peruvian history.

-Later, issues arose around the bases which granted the protectorate of Peru, Simon Bolivar, overwhelming power over the legislative and executive organs of the Peruvian government.
+Only one constitution has been contrary, partially, to the presidential republican system.
+The 1826 "Lifetime" Constitution of Simón Bolívar, which proclaimed him "lifetime president".
+After issues arose around the bases, Bolivar was granted overwhelming power over the legislative and executive organs of the Peruvian government.
 At the same time, Bolivar was already undergoing a campaign to establish a dictatorship around Andean Latin American nations.
 As a precursor, this incentivized the initial drafters of the constitution and the Governing Board to accelerate the process of defining reasonable executive powers, balance the three branches of power, and begin to draft an idea for the roles and powers of the official position of state leader of Peru.
+By 1827, an outline of an executive along with the executive branch had been drawn out to prevent a Bolivarian dictatorship which would be seen by the populace as a general return to Spanish tyrannical rule.
+Congress then elected José de la Mar, who is also sometimes considered the first president.